MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

     - Search for a record to select: Use the search box to find and connect to a record of any type that your administrator added to Copilot for Sales.

     - Save without selecting a record: Select **Save without connecting** to save the email or meeting to the CRM without connecting it to a record.
 It's still associated with contacts in the **To**, **Cc**, and **Bcc** fields.

+    > [!NOTE]
+    > - When you search for a record to connect to, the search results show the record name and the [key fields that your administrator selected](customize-forms-and-fields.md#select-key-fields-for-the-mini-view).
+    > - You can connect to all [record types that your administrator enabled for activities and added to Copilot for Sales](customize-forms-and-fields.md#add-a-new-record-type-or-a-salesforce-object).

     The **Related contacts** card shows the contacts that are in the email or meeting because the activity appears in their timeline.